 Graduate students who leave the program in good standing for more than one term (not including summer) may request re-entry to the program by completing the Graduate School application for re-admission.
 Department leadership will review the request based on the information provided at the time the student plans to return.

 The Graduate School outlines the policy for readmission for previously enrolled graduate students: https://grad.wisc.edu/documents/readmission/

 In addition, the Graduate School specifies time limits for completion of current coursework and research.
 Students who take a leave of absence or re-enter into the program should be aware of these policies: https://grad.wisc.edu/documents/time-limits/

-The DGS, Associate Chair, and Department Chair have the authority to make individual exceptions to policies found in the PhD program handbook.
+The Department Chair has the authority to make individual exceptions to policies found in the PhD program handbook.
 Exceptions must involve extenuating and/or unique individual circumstances.
-Requests for such exceptions should be made in writing to the DGS, Associate Chair, and/or Department Chair from the student and/or faculty advisor.
+Requests for such exceptions should be made in writing to the Associate Chair for Graduate Program from the student and/or faculty advisor.